bsuth/catnip/docs/getting_started_cli.md

 Catnip ships as a standalone self-contained executable.
-It does not require any additional files to run, as the [LuaCATS annotations](other_luacats.md) and [default user config](other_default_user_config.md) are embedded directly into the executable itself (shared libraries are still required by default unless catnip is linked statically when building).
+It does not require any additional files to run, as the [LuaCATS annotations](other_luacats.md) and [default user config](other_default_user_config.md) are embedded directly into the executable itself (although shared libraries are still required).

 The available CLI options are documented below.